maxwellflitton/low-level-rust/README.md

 ## Error Handling
 - [ ] Custom Error Types: Create a base error handling mechanism, similar to Rust's `Result` and `Option` types.
 - [ ] Panic Handling: Implement a simple panic handler that works without the standard library.

-## Collections
-- [ ] Linked List: Implement a basic singly and doubly linked list.
-- [ ] Binary Tree: Create a binary search tree, which will help you explore recursion and memory layout management.
-- [ ] Set: Implement a basic set using a hash-based or tree-based approach.

 ## Math and Algorithms
 - [ ] Basic Math Functions: Implement fundamental math functions like `sqrt`, `log`, `exp`, etc.